isaiah1112/bash_sources/README.md

 # Welcome

 Thank you for taking the time to check out bash_sources.
-This is my attempt to create a functional bash environment without creating a single monolithic **bash\_profile** file.
-I've been in IT over 15 years and decided it was time to make a bash\_profile system that worked well and was easy to extend!
+This is my attempt to create a modular bash environment with a minimalistic
+**bashrc** file.
+Since I've worked in IT for over 20 years I figured it was time I put some of my knowledge to good use.

 # Installation

-To install bash\_sources, simply rename or symlink the **loader.sh** file to your **~/.bash\_profile**:
+To install this project, simply run the `install.sh` file:

 	ln -s <bash_sources_repo>/loader.sh ~/.bash_profile